TRAINING FOR TWO

 When Oligo/Poly is noted it usually leads to some interventions, such as ultrasounds, closer monitoring, or induction.

-Oligohydramnios is noted to be more serious and induction is usually offered when it is diagnosed.
-Compared to Polyhydramnios they sometimes wait till 38/39 weeks to induce.
+Oligohydramnios is noted to be more serious, and induction is usually offered when it is diagnosed.
+Compared to Polyhydramnios, they sometimes wait till 38/39 weeks to induce.
 Every situation can be different depending on multiple factors though.

 REFERENCES